 If you come from a British English tradition — that includes Australia and New Zealand among other places — you’ll not only feel more at home writing in your own voice, your writing will be more natural as a result.

-And that matters online, where a writer’s voice takes on far more importance.
+That matters online, where a writer’s voice takes on far more importance.
 Most Americans won’t worry.
-A few pedants might niggle, others will find it charming.
+A few pedants might niggle, others will find non-American use charming.

-At the same time, you’ll find words flow more fluently when you are comfortable with your language.
+At the same time, you’ll find your own words flow more fluently when you are comfortable with your language.